New York Laws and Incentives

 Any motor vehicle equipped with qualified idle reduction technology may exceed the state's vehicle weight limits by up to 400 pounds to compensate for the additional weight of the idle reduction technology.
 The vehicle's operator must maintain written certification of the device's weight and proof that it is fully functional and must provide this proof to a law enforcement officer upon request.
 (Reference New York Vehicle and Traffic Law 385)

 The New York State Energy Research and Development Authority (NYSERDA) administers the Clean Air School Bus Program, which provides funds to municipalities, departments, public authorities, and school districts to cover the cost of purchasing alternative fuel school buses or installing emissions control retrofit devices on school buses.
-Eligible devices include U.S. Environmental Protection Agency-verified diesel particulate filters, diesel oxidation catalysts, and closed crankcase filter systems.
+Eligible vehicles include compressed natural gas, electric, and hybrid electric buses.
+Eligible emissions control devices include California Air Resources Board- and U.S. Environmental Protection Agency-verified diesel particulate filters, diesel oxidation catalysts, and closed crankcase filter systems.
 Idle reduction technology, such as diesel fuel-fired coolant heaters, is also eligible.
-The current round of funding expires on December 30, 2013, or when all funds are exhausted (verified November 2013).
+The current round of funding expires on December 30, 2014, or when all funds are exhausted (verified October 2014).
 For more information, see the NYSERDA Clean Air School Bus Program website.

 Alternative Fuel Vehicle Research and Development Funding